 If the lamp comes on during operation:

-- Check and adjust the alternator drive belts as described under the maintenance point, see page 46. - If the charging indicator lamp is still on, this could be due to an alternator fault or a fault in the electrical system.
+- Check/adjust the alternator drive belt as described under the maintenance point.
+See page 48. - If the charging indicator lamp is still on, this could be due to an alternator fault or a fault in the electrical system.